Jericho high senior earns Firefighters’ Association scholarship

 The scholarship, totaling $1,500 per recipient, recognizes “exemplary members of the youth fire service who also contribute to their communities,” according to the association’s website.

-Betman said Lily has always been drawn to the arts—and will complete further studies in the subject at college next fall—but had wanted to explore other extracurricular activities as well.
+Her father said Betman has always been drawn to the arts—and will complete further studies in the subject at college next fall—but had wanted to explore other extracurricular activities as well.
 After watching her father work at the firehouse throughout her childhood, she was inspired to join to help others as well.